rotators/Fo1in2/Tools/UndatUI/src/Readme.md

 # Changelog

+## 1.05
+2019-12-14
+* Removed a few versions of the icon that were unnecessary, to reduce size of exe.
+* Icon for application.
+* Launching UI via commandline.
+* Better commandline parsing.

 ## 1.04
+2019-12-13
 * Added the ability to extract files via CLI with progress indicator.
 * Removed reference to System.Net.Http.